edo92/blue-code/README.md

 BlueCode Security Tools is a comprehensive Python-based toolkit designed to enhance anonymity and reduce forensic traceability on GL-iNet router devices, including support for GL-iNet Mudi v2.
 The toolkit focuses on randomizing various network identifiers and implementing anti-forensic measures to protect user privacy.

+## Acknowledgments

+This project was inspired by and developed with guidance from the [Blue-Merle](https://github.com/srlabs/blue-merle?tab=readme-ov-file#mac-address-log-wiping) project.

 ## Installation

 #### Copying the Project to Your GL-iNet Device